-- No change to the duties requirements.
+- There are no changes to the duties requirements.

 “I would strongly encourage employers to begin analyzing their salary exempt workforce now in consideration of the new threshold,” advises HR Specialist Dianne Boasso.